-Software Restrictions Settings User Types Workstation Types Printers Resources Users Workstations Aldby TWB Lapto pp Laptops used with IWBs with power managemer OK Cancel r For laptop or desktop computers used predomin Shared Desktop For desktop computers on the network.
-Shared Laptop For computers used by many people that are of
+Software Restrictions Settings User Types Workstation Types Printers Printers Aldby IWB Lapto p Laptops used with IWBs with power managemer station type description for the type: tage of Shared Deckler Description: For desktop computers on the network.
+A Personal For laptop or desktop computers used predomin Shared Desktop Shared Laptop For desktop computers on the network.
+For computers used by many people that are of